kinvolk/lokomotive/docs/components/cluster-autoscaler.md

 The [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler)
-is a tool that automatically adjust the size of a Kubernetes cluster when there are pods that failed to run in the cluster due to insufficient resources or when there are nodes that have been underutilized for an extended period of time and pods can be placed on other existing nodes.
+is a tool that automatically adjusts the size of a Kubernetes cluster when there are pods that failed to run in the cluster due to insufficient resources or when there are nodes that have been underutilized for an extended period of time and pods can be placed on other existing nodes.

 ## Lokomotive component